jacobhal/git-course/05_basic_git_operations/README.md

 `git cat-file -p 5fa53d7` gives us the contents of the commit, such as which tree it points to and our local git config variables for email & name.

 ## Various commands
-`git status` - See the status of files in working directory and staging area.
+`git status` - See the status of files in working directory and staging area
 `git add` - Add files to the staging area
-`git commit` - Write changes to the git repository `git log` - History of commits
+`git commit` - Write changes to the git repository
+`git log` - History of commits
 `git checkout` - Checkout a specific branch or a commit

 **Important command that can help trace a weird state** `history | fgrep git` - Check the command history for all git commands